Web-based Electronic Lab Notebooks offer unrivalled flexibility for linking research data of any format.

-Web-based electronic lab notebooks offer unrivaled flexibility to link research data of any format.
-However, editing linked data files in the ELN can be tedious.
-This is, in part, due to the security measures employed by most browsers, also known as the “sandbox”.
-The sandbox isolates the browser so that even if you happen to stumble upon a website with malware, it cannot infect your computer.
-But this also means that your browser cannot directly interface with the programs installed on your computer that is used to analyze or edit data.
+Due to security measures employed by most browsers (also known as the “sandbox”), editing any linked data filed in the ELN can be tedious.
+The sandbox isolates the browser so that even if you happen to stumble upon a website with malware, it is unable to infect your computer.
+This also means that your browser cannot directly interface with the programs installed on your computer which are used to analyze or edit data.

 eLabWebEdit enables compatibility with eLabJournal ELN of any format research data.
-Read the user manual to learn how to improve your workflow.
+For more information on how to improve your workflow, read the user manual.